 Of course, GVA doesn’t measure wealth, it measures economic productivity – there’s a difference and you can’t say “Wales is the poorest part of the UK” by looking at GVA alone; in fact when it comes to household wealth, Wales is doing better than you would otherwise expect.
 Poverty rates have generally fallen, though the burden is shifting from the old to low-income working households and children growing up in such households.

 Rhodri Morgan (in)famously set a target of Wales hitting 90% of the UK’s average GVA by 2010.
 We failed spectacularly.
-Seeing as there’s no chance in hell of closing the gap – because the reason the UK average is so out of reach is due to the rest of the UK adapted to the service economy far better and faster than Wales (and centralised those functions in Edinburgh and SE England) – we’ve given up on economic growth (in the traditional sense) by stealth.
+Seeing as there’s no chance in hell of closing the gap – because the reason the UK average is so out of reach is due to the rest of the UK adapting to the service economy far better and faster than Wales (and centralising those functions in Edinburgh and SE England) – we’ve given up on economic growth (in the traditional sense) by stealth.

 There’s now talk of the foundational economy, the green economy, digital economy and the circular economy – in essence making the most of what we’ve got because we’ve run out of other ideas.
 Maybe that’s a good thing.